harshbanjare2/neurosync/README.md

-# Healthaware - Mental Health Assessment Platform
+# Neurosync - Mental Health Assessment Platform

-Healthaware is a web application for mental health assessment and tracking.
+Neurosync is a web application for mental health assessment and tracking.
 It provides users with personalized insights into their mental well-being through AI-powered analysis.

 ## Features